-What are Gypsy Mushrooms?
+SHOP NOW & SAVE 15%What are Gypsy Mushrooms?

 Antiviral Properties of Rozites Caperata and RC-183

-In vitro tests showed that the mushroom extract prevented these viruses from growing and it reduced the severity of herpes-related eye disease in mice.
+Research from the University of Wisconsin-Madison Medical School has shown that Rozites Caperata may have antiviral properties, including against herpes simplex virus types 1 and 2.
+In vitro tests showed the mushroom extract prevented these viruses from growing and reduced herpes-related eye disease severity in mice.
 The mushroom also showed potential protective effects against influenza A, chicken pox, and a respiratory virus.

 Availability and Considerations of RC-183 Supplements